jhosephic93/K8s/04. Labels & Selectors/README.md

     kubectl describe pod nginx-labels|grep IP
     ```

-### Prestemos atencion a los valores de Labels, Selector y Endpoints | Verificar que el endpoint sea la misma ip que el pod nginx-labels
+### Let's pay attention to the values of Labels, Selector, and Endpoints | Verify that the endpoint is the same IP as the nginx-labels pod

 ## Automatically update the Endpoint of the service